lml/babbler/README.md

 ## Configuration

 To configure Babbler, put the following code in your applications initialization logic (eg. in the config/initializers in a Rails app)

     Babbler.configure do |config|
       ...
     end

 The following example lists all of the available configuration options, with the default values shown:

     Babbler.configure do |config|
       # Use a different number of adjectives at the start of the
       # phrase, e.g. with a value of 2 you might get 'hard ancient prosecutor'
       config.num_adjectives = 1
+      # Choose a different word list.
+Options:
+      #   :original - the original word list in Babbler
+      #   :safer_words_1 - the original list with potentially awkward words removed
+      #   :california_words - words 2nd graders in California are expected to know
+      config.word_list = :original
     end

 ## Usage